 Institution: Hood College

-The Graduate Assistant, working in athletics, under the general direction of the Director of Athletics, will assist the head cross country/track and field coach in the daily and long-term operations of the programs as well as assist the Department of Athletics in the functions of home game management.
-The cross country/track & field assistance will be, under the general direction of the cross country/track & field head coach and will assist in recruiting qualified student-athletes to the program, instruct and develop the student-athletes, assist with game preparation, and community involvement.
-Instruction will include, but not limited to the rules, strategies, and techniques relating to practice and competition in this sport.
-The Graduate Assistant will also support the mission and goals of the Athletic Department.
+The assistant coach, working in athletics, under the general direction of the Director of Athletics, will assist the head cross country/track and field coach in the daily and long-term operations of the programs.
+The cross country/track & field assistance will be, under the general direction of the cross country/track & field head coach and will assist in recruiting qualified student-athletes to the program, instruct and develop the student-athletes in the practice and meet setting, assist with meet preparation, and community involvement.
+The assistant coach will also support the mission and goals of the Athletic Department.

 Other duties as assigned by the head coach.